Kalâa of Ait Abbas

-The Kalâa of the Aït Abbas or Kalâa of the Beni Abbes (قلعة بني عباس), sometimes spelled Qal'a or Guelaa, was a citadel and the capital of the Kingdom of Ait Abbas, which was founded in the sixteenth century in the Bibans and almost totally destroyed during the revolt of Cheikh Mokrani in 1871.
+The Kalâa of the Aït Abbas (Lqelɛa n At Ɛebbas), sometimes spelled Qal'a or Guelaa (Lqelɛa), was a citadel and the capital of the Kingdom of Ait Abbas, which was founded in the sixteenth century in the Bibans and almost totally destroyed during the revolt of Cheikh Mokrani in 1871.

 Location

 Site of the Kalâa of Aït Abbas.

 The Kalâa of Aït Abbas is an important village of Kabylia in Algeria within the tribe of the same name : Aït Abbas.
 As evidenced by the many ruins, it was an ancient fortress and capital of the local kingdom from the sixteenth to the nineteenth century.
 It is part of the current Algerian commune of Ighil Ali (wilaya of Béjaïa).
 The site is located 11 km southeast of Ighil Ali, 7 km north of Teniet En Nasr, about 30 km northwest of Bordj Bou Arréridj and about 60 km southwest of Béjaïa.

 The Kalâa, following the heart-shaped relief, is built on a rocky plateau with an area of 400 ha in the Biban range, at nearly 1000 m above sea level.